 Background Many acute care facilities report endemic methicillin-resistant Staphylococcus aureus (MRSA), while others describe the occurrence of sporadic disease outbreaks.
 The timely implementation of effective infection control measures is essential to minimise the incidence of MRSA cases and the magnitude of disease outbreaks.
 Management strategies for the containment and control of MRSA currently vary between facilities and demonstrate varying levels of effectiveness.
 Objectives This review sought to systematically review the best available research regarding the efficacy of infection control practices in controlling endemic MRSA or MRSA outbreaks in the acute hospital setting.
 It updates an original review published in 2002.
 Search strategy A systematic search for relevant published or unpublished English language literature was undertaken using electronic databases, the reference lists of retrieved papers and the Internet.
 This extended the search of the original review.
 Databases searched included: Medline, CINAHL, EMBASE, Cochrane Library and Joanna Briggs Institute Evidence Library.
 Selection criteria All research reports published between 1990 and August 2005 in the English language that focused upon the infection control strategies that were implemented in response to either a nosocomial outbreak of MRSA or endemic MRSA within an acute clinical setting were included.
 Only studies that reported interventions which were implemented following the collection of baseline data were included.
 Data collection and analysis Two reviewers assessed each paper against the inclusion criteria and a validated quality scale.
 Data extraction was undertaken using a purposely designed tool.
 Given the heterogeneity of the interventions and outcomes measures, statistical comparisons of findings were not possible, therefore, the findings of this review are presented in a narrative format.

-Background Many acute care facilities report endemic methicillin-resistant Staphylococcus aureus (MRSA), while others describe the occurrence of sporadic disease outbreaks.
+© 2008 The Authors Journal Compilation. © Blackwell Publishing Asia Pty Ltd. Background: Many acute care facilities report endemic methicillin-resistant Staphylococcus aureus (MRSA), while others describe the occurrence of sporadic disease outbreaks.
 The timely implementation of effective infection control measures is essential to minimise the incidence of MRSA cases and the magnitude of disease outbreaks.
 Management strategies for the containment and control of MRSA currently vary between facilities and demonstrate varying levels of effectiveness.
-Objectives This review sought to systematically review the best available research regarding the efficacy of infection control practices in controlling endemic MRSA or MRSA outbreaks in the acute hospital setting.
+Objectives: This review sought to systematically review the best available research regarding the efficacy of infection control practices in controlling endemic MRSA or MRSA outbreaks in the acute hospital setting.
 It updates an original review published in 2002.
-Search strategy A systematic search for relevant published or unpublished English language literature was undertaken using electronic databases, the reference lists of retrieved papers and the Internet.
+Search strategy: A systematic search for relevant published or unpublished English language literature was undertaken using electronic databases, the reference lists of retrieved papers and the Internet.
 This extended the search of the original review.
 Databases searched included: Medline, CINAHL, EMBASE, Cochrane Library and Joanna Briggs Institute Evidence Library.
-Selection criteria All research reports published between 1990 and August 2005 in the English language that focused upon the infection control strategies that were implemented in response to either a nosocomial outbreak of MRSA or endemic MRSA within an acute clinical setting were included.
+Selection criteria: All research reports published between 1990 and August 2005 in the English language that focused upon the infection control strategies that were implemented in response to either a nosocomial outbreak of MRSA or endemic MRSA within an acute clinical setting were included.
 Only studies that reported interventions which were implemented following the collection of baseline data were included.
-Data collection and analysis Two reviewers assessed each paper against the inclusion criteria and a validated quality scale.
+Data collection and analysis: Two reviewers assessed each paper against the inclusion criteria and a validated quality scale.
 Data extraction was undertaken using a purposely designed tool.
 Given the heterogeneity of the interventions and outcomes measures, statistical comparisons of findings were not possible, therefore, the findings of this review are presented in a narrative format.
-Results Fourteen papers met the inclusion criteria for this review.
-Of these, 11 ...
+Resul...

 Chang, E, Hancock, K, Hickman, L, Glasson, J & Davidson, PM 2007, 'Outcomes of acutely ill older hospitalized patients following implementation of tailored models of care: A repeated measures (pre- and post-intervention) design', International Journal of Nursing Studies, vol. 44, no. 7, pp. 1079-1092.View/Download from: UTS OPUS or Publisher's site